osuosl/cs312/source/slides/19_high_availability.rst

 Often measured as the number of nodes that can fail before a failure scenario occurs

-Closely tied to reliability (more redundant sytems usually have higher reliability)
+Closely tied to reliability (more redundant systems usually have higher reliability)

 Reliability